King of Cars: Home media

 King of Cars Season 1 is on DVD at the A&E Store, there are no plans for a season 2 DVD release at this time.

 Appearances on other TV Shows

 Josh "Chop" Towbin appeared in Pawn Stars Season 8 episode 6 "Comfortably Chum" where he bought a 1924 Dodge Brothers business sedan for $7,900.
-The sedan was acquired in Season 5 episode 11 "Corey's Big Play".
-He also has appeared on Jimmy Kimmel, The Tonight Show, five time guest on Dr. Phil as the Car Expert giving multiple cars away to those in need and mentoring women on the buying process.
-Chop also was on the season premier for Faking It and Street Customs on the TLC Network and Take This Job on A&E.
+The sedan was acquired in Season 5 episode 11, "Corey's Big Play".
+He also has appeared on Jimmy Kimmel and The Tonight Show, and appeared as a guest five times on Dr. Phil as the Car Expert giving multiple cars away to those in need and mentoring women on the buying process.
+Chop was also in the season premier for Faking It and Street Customs on the TLC Network and Take This Job on A&E.